-The BC provincial election in 2020 is on October 24th.
-Given the state of the world and COVID-19, this will be a British Columbia election like no other!
+The BC provincial election in 2020 was on October 24th.
+Given the state of the world and COVID-19, this was a British Columbia election like no other!

 What’s in this Article?

-This article contains general information about the 2020 BC election including links to informationa about when and where you can vote, who the major parties and their leaders are, why there is an election, and how this election is different.
+This article contains general information about the 2020 BC election including links to information about when and where you could vote, who the major parties and their leaders were, why there was an election, and how this election was different.
 It also contains a list of candidates running in the different ridings in Metro Vancouver and the Fraser Valley.

 Note: Vancouver’s Best Places does not endorse any one party or candidate.
 Also, our list of candidates is not an exhaustive list and details may change.
 See official party websites or the Elections BC website for exact details.